wonjune23/wonjune23.github.io/_posts/2024-08-15-nonlinear_optimization.md

 $$S = \sum_{i=1}^{n} r_{i}^{2}.$$

-it is now a **scalar**, even if each individual residual was actually a vector (and it's again just the sum of all its elements).
+it is now a **scalar**, even if each individual residual was actually a vector.
 So, when we are solving least-squares optimization problem, we are essentially optimizing our parameters based on a **scalar-valued function**.
 In other words, this scalar function acts as a projection of the information of what we want our model to fit to.

 #### Gradient
 Now let's see what the mathematical definition of these *technical* terms.
-Mathematically, gradient is defined over a **scalar-valued** differentiable function $$f$$ that depends on $$n$$ variables (note that the $$f$$ and $$n$$ here has nothing to do with the previous ones).
+Mathematically, gradient is defined over a **scalar-valued** differentiable function $$f$$ that depends on $$n$$ variables (note that the $$f$$ and $$n$$ here has nothing to do with the previous ones - I will abuse notations a lot!).
 The gradient $$∇f$$ is then a vector field **(vector-valued function)**, that represents the direction and the rate of steepest slope of $$f$$ at a given point.
 You know, it's just an array of partial derivatives of $$f$$.

 $$∇f_{i} = \frac{\partial {f}}{\partial{x_i}},$$